Looking for a quick background on the wedding chuppah that’s both short and sweet? g-dcast made this video with you in mind:

 The earliest huppah poles were only a few feet tall.
 Four young men would hold the poles as they escorted the bride, who walked under the huppah, from her home to the synagogue.
 These days, when we don’t walk the huppah through the streets of town, longer poles that rest on the ground are much more practical (and a lot easier on your huppah bearers.)
 See huppah poles…

 All these spellings are correct, and you might even see others.
 The word originally comes from Hebrew, and the Hebrew alphabet has some letters and sounds that English doesn’t have.
 Different people substitute English letters for the Hebrew letters in different ways.
 We like the spelling “huppahs” because the English sounds in “huppahs” are closest to the Hebrew pronunciation than the English sounds of other spellings, like “chuppahs” or “khupas.”
-We also like huppahs because it is the spelling used in our favorite Jewish wedding planning book, The New Jewish Wedding by Anita Diamant.
+We also like huppahs because it is the spelling used in our favorite Jewish wedding planning book, The Jewish Wedding Now by Anita Diamant.

 Interested in a more detailed discussion?
 Buckle up and read on: